sfmacdonald/Day-Planner/README.md

         1. Current time - red
         2. Past time(s) - gray
         3. Future time(s) - green
+            -   Thismay be confirmed by changing the local computer's timezone and refreshing the browser to reflect the correct time/time block coloring
     - Ensure that new entries save correctly by:
         1. Click with cursor within time block the user wishes to create an entry
             - Note blinking text cursor appears in selected time block